wpidlib/WPID-Library-Docs/tutorials/Mechanism/Mechanism.md

 ## Other Useful Functions

-There are two other functions avaliable, which include:
+There are two other functions available, which include:

 - `float getPosition(vex::rotationUnits units)`
 - `void resetPosition()`